DECODEproject/whitepaper/architectural_principles.md

 ## Privacy by design

 DECODE aims to develop a privacy preserving data distribution platform to foster commons-based sharing economy models, where citizens own and control their data.
-This asks for a privacy by design- based approach, for which the concept of privacy design strategies have recently been developed.
-[Ref: D1.2 Privacy Design Strategies for the DECODE Architecture]
+This asks for a privacy by design- based approach, for which the concept of privacy design strategies have recently been developed. [@D1.2]

 DECODE adopts a privacy design strategy which specifies a distinct architectural goal in privacy by design to achieve a certain level of privacy protection.
 This impacts the way personal data is processed, stored, and controlled.